aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/fine-tuning-converters/rendering-device/_index.md

     }
 {{< /highlight >}}

-Let's explain C# code snippet above:
+Let's explain the C# code snippet above:

 1. First, we create an HTML document from a string of code.
 So, in the `code` variable, we put the `content` that will be converted to PDF.
 1. Then, we prepare a path for converted file saving - `savePath`.